 Returning to the car we followed the old Bronte Road that runs under the highway.
 Prior to 2008 this was a 3 lane road, it now serves as a pedestrian and cyclist path that leads back to the Carpool parking lot.

 Near the bridge, a small patch of milkweed stands with the seed pods almost ready to burst open and spread their seeds to the wind.
 The pods are known as follicie and the seeds each have white filaments on them called coma.
 These are hollow and make good insulation.
 Due to this, milkweeds are also grown commercially for use as stuffing in hypoallergenic pillows.

-We didn’t find the cave and discovered that this is not a hike that safe for everyone.
+We didn’t find the cave and discovered that this is not a hike that is safe for everyone.
 Also, you may eventually be forced out onto private property so beware.
-The cave is out there, waiting for us to come and find is some other day.
+The cave is out there, waiting for us to come and find it some other day.